cbaddeley/Synesthesia/README.md

 # Synesthesia
 Synesthesia is a lightweight audio visualization tool.
-Add an MP3 or WAV file and select your parameters, and Synesthesia creates an image based on the mood, rhythym, and melody of your audio file.
+Add an MP3 or WAV file and select your parameters, and Synesthesia creates an image based on the mood, rhythm, and melody of your audio file.

 ## Running it via Pip ##